downplay/jarl-react/demo/source/docs/guides/gettingStarted.md

 ## Getting Started

-To get started with a minimal routing setup in client-side React, you need three things: a routes map, a history implementation, and a navigation provider.
+To get started with a minimal routing setup in client-side React, you need three things: a route map, a history implementation, and a navigation provider.

 ### The Route Map